landoskape/dominoes/README.md

 Note: I have tested and developed this code on a Windows 10 machine so cannot guarantee that it works on other operating systems.
-I think most compatibility issues will relate to pytorch and nvidia tools, so if the environment creation fails, I would recommend creating an environment called "dominoes", then adding each package manually.
-For everything above pytorch in the `environment.yml` file, just type `pip install <package_name>`.
-Then, for the pytorch/torch packages, use the recommended command from the [pytorch website](https://pytorch.org/get-started/locally/).
+I think most compatibility issues will relate to pytorch and nvidia tools, so if the environment creation fails, I would recommend commenting out the lines in the `environment.yml` file related to pytorch, (`pytorch`, `torchvision`, `torchaudio`, `pytorch-cuda=12.1`), creating the environment as above, then installing the torch packages as recommended from the
+[pytorch website](https://pytorch.org/get-started/locally/).
 Note that for you to use your GPU (if it's installed), the pytorch-cuda version needs to be the same as whatever is installed on your computer.
 To figure this out, open a